euryparlay-sudo/euryparlay-sudo.github.io/README.md

 ---

 ## 👨‍💻 Kontributor
-Dikelola dengan bangga oleh **euryparlay-sudo** untuk seluruh keluarga besar kelas X-A.
+Dikelola dengan bangga oleh **HNA** untuk seluruh keluarga besar kelas X-A.

 ---
 *Created with ❤️ and Logic for the Great People of X-A.*